-Just like humans, a lot of things may enable your French Bulldog to accumulate weight — from overeating to receiving an insufficient exercise to having severe illness.
+Just like humans, a lot of things may enable your French Bulldog to accumulate weight — from overeating to receiving insufficient exercise to having a severe illness.

 Since we are not always the best judge of our dog’s weight, it’s a good idea to talk with your veterinarian if you feel your Frenchie might be overweight— mainly when the weight gain is rapid.

-Once more, due to various different body type, some Frenchies are unable to reach those parts of their body.
+Once more, due to various different body types, some Frenchies are unable to reach those parts of their body.
 But don’t dive right to the conclusion that your Frenchie is obese.

 Besides the weight guides above hear is a standard chart on what to look for when it comes to the condition of your dog.

 The graphic below gives you a good idea of the condition a dog should look at from different perspectives.
 The “Ideal” dog in this picture has a small but noticeable roundness of the abdomen just before the legs, and although the ribs are not prominent, there is not much excess fat across them.

 Your Frenchie, as with all dogs, should look as close as possible to this.

 What makes your French Bulldog put on weight?

 Some people support the notion that Spaying or neutering your dog will have the side effect of them putting weight.

 A study in the journal of the American Veterinary Medical Association put these concerns to bed.
 The study examined at the medical history of 1,930 dogs that were spayed or neutered and compared them to the medical history of 1,669 hormonally untouched dogs.